Tarokh-Yaghoubi/C/Mister Behnia Projects/Study Herbert Book/Pointers Chapter 5/pointers.md

 was p inside main().
 Thus, cmp is able to receive a pointer to a function that takes two const char * arguments and returns an int result.
 Like the declaration for p, the parentheses around the *cmp are necessary for the compiler to interpret this statement correctly.</h4>
+<h4>When the program begins, it assigns p the address of strcmp(), the standard string comparison
+function.
+Next, it prompts the user for two strings, and then it passes</h4>